inoxlang/inox/docs/shell-basics.md

 ### Trusted Commands

-Trusted commands are commands that are fully trusted, when you execute z trusted command the standard input is redirected to the spawned process.
+Trusted commands are commands that are fully trusted, when you execute a trusted command the standard input is redirected to the spawned process.

 You can try that with the following command